Atlanta airport: More than 1 hour of waiting at checkpoints

 TSA said that it screened 1.97 million people on Sunday and that 99.1 percent waited less than 30 minutes, and 93.1 percent less than 15 minutes.
 Precheck lines for people who pay a fee for expedited screening averaged less than five minutes, TSA said.

-Airports are making changes to deal with the shortage of screeners.
+Across the country, airports are making changes to deal with the shortage of screeners.

 Miami International Airport closed one of its concourses for part of Saturday and Sunday, shifting about a dozen afternoon and evening flights each day to other concourses so that TSA workers could adequately staff the other checkpoints.
 Airport spokesman Greg Chin said TSA was staffing the Concourse G checkpoint on Monday, but airport officials were monitoring the situation and would make more adjustments if necessary.